christelbuchanan/hotpot-hodler/README.md

 ### Upgrades
 - Invest in restaurant upgrades to improve various aspects of your business
 - Upgrades can affect customer satisfaction, ingredient costs, staff efficiency, and restaurant capacity

+### Wallet Connection
+- Connect your Web3 wallet to save game progress
+- Potential for future blockchain-based features and rewards

 ## 📝 License